 In general, as the vote count is tallied for a given county starting with the smallest precincts and moving to the larger ones, we would expect the percent of votes for a given candidate to quickly stabilize at or near the final outcome, unless for some reason there is a strong bias toward one candidate in larger precincts.
 A more thorough explanation of the reason for this is here.

 We see these patterns of increasing Republican votes with increasing precinct size most strongly at the county level.
 When all the counties in a state are aggregated together, these strong patterns often cancel each other out, resulting in smoother or flatter lines.
 Because of this our analysis examines election results county by county.

-We invented a very simple metric – deltaM* – to describe how “flat” one of these sets of lines is.
+We adopted a very simple metric – deltaM* – to describe how “flat” one of these sets of lines is.
 This estimates numerically the extent to which there is a change in vote margin as we move from adding only smaller precincts to adding larger precincts to the totals.
 We arrive at this margin by first identifying the median precinct size – where half the precincts are smaller and half the precincts are larger.
 We then add up the votes for the two candidates in all of the precincts below and including the median to see how different the vote outcome would be if we stopped counting votes after we added only the results from the smaller precincts.
 If the outcome for all precincts compared to that for only the smaller half of the precincts favors the Republican candidate, deltaM is positive.
 If the final outcome compared to the “smaller precincts only” outcome favors the Democratic candidate, deltaM is negative.